wp-plugins/bepro-listings/readme.txt

 * Use shortcodes or widgets

-* re-save your current permalink settings
+* Re-save your current permalink settings

 == Frequently Asked Questions ==